 If you are an Outlook user, it’s quite certain that you have come across errors associated with either PST or OST.
 For instance, while working with OST, many users have reported that they lost access to their OST files.
 Further, while trying to access the OST they keep getting an error that says “OST is not an Outlook Data File”.
 The error typically pops up as an alert box where the information is stated in the middle like the screenshot given below:

-For a novice Outlook user, an immediate solution will be deleting the existing Outlook profile and creating a new one as it will create a new OST as well.
+For a novice Outlook user, an immediate solution will be deleting the existing Outlook profile and creating a new one with next time configuration with the Exchange Server as it will create a new OST as well.
 But, if you have experience, you should probably look for other ways to fix the issue.

-There are both manual and an automated ways to fix this issue.
+There are both manual an automated way to fix this issue.
 The manual method, however, is lengthy, complex and doesn’t guarantee a permanent solution.
 The automated approach involves the conversion of OST to PST to get back the access.
 Both the methods will be discussed later in this section.
-Let’s us first know the reasons behind getting this error.
+Let us first know the reasons behind getting this error.

-Reasons behind “OST is not an Outlook Data File” error
+Reasons behind the “OST is not an Outlook Data File” error

 In simple terms, OST is a copy of your current mailbox.
 One of the major reasons for OST not being considered as an Outlook Data File is that it doesn’t support running on other instances.
 OST is not portable which means you can’t expect an OST generated on one system to run on another.
 It will lead to errors like “OST is not an Outlook data file”.
 Other reasons may include:

 - Abrupt shutdown or power failure while running Outlook in the background.

 Now, we will look at the solutions to fix OST issues on your system.
 To proceed with the manual method, first, you need to know the exact location of the OST file on your system.

 Manual method to fix “OST is not an Outlook data file”